jimmyurl/train-ticketing/README.md

 # Train Ticketing App

 ## Overview
-The Ticketing App is a mobile application designed to streamline the ticket booking process for various events and travel.
+The Ticketing App is a mobile application designed to streamline the ticket booking process for train,bus or a flight across Tanzania.
 With an easy-to-use interface, users can browse available options, book tickets, and manage their bookings efficiently.

 ## Features
 - **Browse Events and Hotels**: Users can explore various events and hotel options.